mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 #### Practical organization of the audition and its consequences for you

 For CNRS: the jury gathers for 1 week, hears roughly 35 candidates (7/8 per day).
-Then the weekend passes, and they meet for 3 days to rank them.
+Then the weekend passes, and they meet for 3 other days to rank the candidates.
 That is a lot, and draining.
 When they meet on day 6, one week has passed since they heard the first candidates.
 They do take notes, but **your goal is to help them remember you**.

 They should think: "ah yes, X is the girl who wanted to do this, with those tools, and had done Z in the past".
 To achieve this, **it should be very clear for you who you are as a researcher** (which problems you like to work on, what is your methodology to solve them, do you like theory, or practice, or both?
-Do you want applications?).
+Do you want applications?
+How do you summarize your project in one sentence?).
 Then, your goal is to communicate that to the jury.

 You need to tell a story, that should be reflected in your research project's name.
 This is a step back on your research that is probably new, but mandatory.